 In reference to the ‘frenzy’, there are success solutions being proposed by leading experts in all facets of life all the time every minute on our social media feeds.
 They all seem correct, and combined together can lead to mass confusion.
 Let me tell you the biggest secret… THERE ARE NO SECRETS.

-Everyone of us are on in individual path, we all have a duty to identify and hone our strengths and subsequently devise a path suited to our natural being, this will best serve the one and only me and the people I serve.
+Everyone of us are on our own individual path; we all have a duty to identify and hone our strengths and subsequently devise a path suited to our natural being.
+This will best serve me and the people I serve.
 A great coach can pioneer this process.

 Bringing It All Together

 Coaching is not a new phenomenon, rather a traditional method for development personally and professionally through the ages.
-It has become an increasing important art in the modern world of mass confusion and when executed effectively will become a life changing experience.
-A great coach will slow down his client and challenge her in earnest, will ask questions others will not dare to ask and will create breakthroughs that seemed impossible.
+It has become an increasing important art in the modern world of mass confusion and, when executed effectively, will become a life changing experience.
+A great coach will slow down their client and challenge them in earnest, will ask questions others will not dare to ask and will create breakthroughs that seemed impossible.